KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

     target_address_a[j] = base_address_a + temporal_stride_a*i + spatial_stride_i*j;
 ```

 We also define a `spatial_stride` to indicate the "skip-count" in the spatial dimension.
-For memory layout 1 we use `spatial_stride_a=1`.
+For data layout 1 we use `spatial_stride_a=1`.
 Thus the equivalent sequences per port are:

 ```
 target_address_a[0] = [0,12,24,36]